Depression: An Inflammatory Disorder? New Insights and Strategies for Prevention

 • Avoiding substance abuse.

 About the Author: Mohammad Yousuf ul Islam is a second year medical student studying in Dow Medical College, Pakistan.
 His interests lie in the field of cardiology and neurology.
-Yousuf can be reached [email protected]
+Yousuf can be reached at [email protected]

 About this article: This article is competing for the JPMS International Medical Writing Contest 2013